andreshserna/andreshserna/README.md

 </p>

 <p align="center">
   Passionate software developer with a strong background in both front-end and back-end technologies.
-Experienced in crafting efficient applications using a variety of tools and frameworks such as Next.js, Tailwind CSS, Java, Python, and Angular.
+Experienced in crafting efficient applications using a variety of tools and technologies such as Angular, Tailwind CSS, Java, Python, and OraclePL/SQL.
 Enthusiastic about contributing to open-source projects and staying up-to-date with emerging tech trends.
 </p>

 <div align="center"> <!-- Agregamos un contenedor para centrar la imagen -->